andriesfc/result-for-kotlin/README.md

 1. To produce living repository guidelines and learnings.
 2. To distill these guidelines into a set of libraries to aid, and where possible, enforce some of the guidelines.
-3. To steer away from the current laissez-faire attitude towards exceptions, exception and application error handling.
+3. To steer away from the current laissez-faire attitude towards exceptions and application error handling.

 So what is wrong with the way we handle domain errors and/or exceptions in JVM land?